Reality Check

 Kicking World camps provide an opportunity for students to compete in intense competitions and be recognized for their performance.
 Camp results are posted online and are distributed to college coaches.
 The camp results include detailed statistics which help validate your ability.
 This helps our students become more marketable and easier to find & evaluate by college football coaches.

-This is our once a year, season ending ‘Invite Only’ Showcase Event in Austin, TX.
+This is our once annual, season ending ‘Invite Only’ Showcase Event in Austin, Texas.
 You must qualify to attend and receive an invitation from a Kicking World coach.
-Hot Prospects receive an automatic invite.
 Exceptional camper performances are considered for an invite.
-The Showcase Event includes the top 10% +/- of Kicking World students from all our camps.
+The KW National Showcase includes the top ~10% of Kicking World students from all our camps.
 This event will provide a major boost in your college football recruiting efforts.

 Pro Prospects